aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 7. In the top right corner, you will see a section for Kinesis Firehose delivery streams.
 Click **Create delivery stream**.

 8. Give your stream the name _serverless-games-stream_.
-It is important you use this name because it is what you set as the envirornment variable when you configured the Lambda in the last step.
+It is important you use this name because it is what you set as the environment variable when you configured the Lambda in the last step.

+* In a production environment, you can optionally choose to enable **Server-side encryption for source records in the delivery stream** which is a security best practice, however for the simplicity of this lab we will **NOT** enable encryption.

 9. Under Choose source, keep it the default as _Direct PUT or other sources_.